Overnight oats are such an easy and healthy breakfast and these blueberry chia overnight oats are perfect to wake up to!

 How Long Do Overnight Oats Last?

 You know I love anything that is great for food prepping, and overnight oats are one of those things!
-Overnight oats will stay good in the fridge for up to 3 days, so go ahead and make a few servings and you’ll have breakfast ready for a few days!
+Overnight oats will stay good in the fridge for 3-5 days, so go ahead and make a few servings and you’ll have breakfast ready for a few days!

 Looking for more easy breakfast options?
 I got your back!
 Check these out: